The CIO's Guide to Master Data Management Consulting

 The Litmus Test Question: “Describe your process for designing, testing, and implementing survivorship rules for a customer golden record.”

 A partner with hands-on experience will describe a detailed, iterative process involving business stakeholder workshops, rule configuration in a sandbox, and quantitative testing.
-A weak partner will give a textbook definition.
-Their answer reveals their true level of expertise.
-A long-term tech partnership model is often preferable to a project-based approach, ensuring knowledge retention and strategic alignment as you scale from one domain to many.
+A weak partner gives a textbook definition instead.
+Their answer reveals their true level of expertise fast, which is exactly why choosing the right partner matters more for a multi-domain MDM program than for a single one-off project.

-The architectural pattern you select determines how data flows and where authority lies.
-An experienced master data management consulting partner will guide you to the right pattern for your goals, not just the one they know best.
+MDM has four architectural patterns - registry, consolidation, coexistence, and transactional - and each determines how data flows and where authority lives.
+An experienced master data management consulting partner recommends the pattern that fits your maturity and goals, not just the one their platform implements best.

 The Four MDM Architectural Patterns